Watch demo Book a Demo

 Looking at data (resized)

-• Giarte – a research and consultancy company – defines XLAs as being less of a traditional agreement (such as SLAs) and more focused on working to achieve desired outcomes.
+• Giarte, a research and consultancy company, defines XLAs as less like traditional agreements (such as SLAs) and more focused on achieving desired outcomes.

-• Alan Nance – from XLA Collab – defines XLAs as putting outcomes that determine the consumer experience central to design efforts.
+• Alan Nance from XLA Collab defines XLAs as putting outcomes that determine the consumer experience at the center of design efforts.

 XLA metrics in comparison to SLA metrics